Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that an existing user can sign in with valid credentials, establish a session, and see role-based navigation updates.

+**Preconditions:**
+- User account exists in the system with valid email and password
+- User has an assigned role (admin, log, personnel, guard, visitor, or guest)
+- User is not currently authenticated
+- Supabase authentication service is available

 **Actions:**
 - Step 1: Click on the Sign In button or link in the navigation
 - Step 2: Enter valid email and password